 There can be other factors as well which may include the cost of support (hosting), marketing and advertising of the app, the maintenance of the resources needed for these and so on.
 This is roughly how you can go about estimating the cost of the mobile application development for your business.

-As a leading mobile app development company we uses the concepts of agile software development while building the mobile applications and offer high performance, highly intuitive mobile apps with thoughtful UI and glitch-free user experience.
+As a leading mobile app development company, we use the concepts of agile software development while building mobile applications and offer high performance, highly intuitive mobile apps with thoughtful UI and glitch-free user experience.
 We continually strive to raise the bar, and this is what sets us apart from the competition, putting us ahead of the game.
+Our mobile app cost calculator gives you a good estimate of your app and makes your worries trickle in no time.
 Talk to us to build your next big mobile app!

 Like us on Facebook – https://www.facebook.com/carmatec